pombreda/pgreloaded/doc/modules/ebs.rst

    .. method:: delete(entity : Entity)

-      Removes an :class:`Entity` from the World, including all its :class:`Component` data.
+      Removes an :class:`Entity` from the World, including all its component data.

    .. method:: delete_entities(entities : iterable)

-      Removes a set of :class:`Entity` instances from the World, including all their :class:`Component` data.
+      Removes a set of :class:`Entity` instances from the World, including all their component data.

    .. method:: insert_system(index : int, system : System)